-I have the greatest job in the world as a nutrition educator, teaching others the benefits of eating a whole-food, plant-based diet, as I get to be witness to countless people improving their health, gaining vitality, combating disease, and also eating in the most beneficial way for our planet and all who share it.
+I have the greatest job in the world as a nutrition educator teaching others about a whole-food plant-based diet, as I get to be witness to countless people improving their health, gaining vitality, combating disease, and also eating in the most beneficial way to preserve our planet.

-I have been an instructor for the T. Colin Campbell Center for Nutrition Studies for six years, now adjunct faculty for the University of New England online graduate program in applied nutrition, and co-founder of the Sustainable Diet transition program, offering the tools and support to successfully adopt an optimal, sustainable diet.
+I’ve been an instructor for the T. Colin Campbell Center for Nutrition Studies for six years, now adjunct faculty for the University of New England online graduate program in applied nutrition, and co-founder of the Sustainable Diet transition program which offers the tools and support to successfully adopt an optimal, sustainable diet.

-Since becoming one of the first graduates of Dr. Campbell’s eCornell course in plant-based nutrition in 2009 I have wanted nothing more than to educate others about this life-changing message and the research indicating the powerful health benefits of eating whole plant foods.
+Since becoming one of the first graduates of Dr. Campbell’s eCornell course in plant-based nutrition in 2009 I have wanted nothing more than to educate others about his life-changing message and the research indicating the powerful health benefits of eating whole plant foods.
 As a regular contributor to ThriveGlobal among many publications and conferences, I speak and write about the power of whole plant foods whenever I can.

-Understanding the mechanisms leading to optimal health is a passion, and teaching others the simplicity and far-reaching effects of a whole food, plant-based diet is an ongoing pleasure.
-It started with the decision to marry and have children, as I was determined to produce and raise the healthiest kids possible, as well as turn them into responsible global citizens.
-Now that they are adults, out of college and in graduate school, it is evident that I have succeeded.
-They are healthy, bright, plant-powered young adults meaningfully engaged in society.
-My hope is for you to experience the benefits of eating correctly, to improve your life and the lives of countless others.
+Understanding the mechanisms leading to optimal health is a passion, and teaching others the simplicity and far-reaching effects of a whole plant food diet is an ongoing pleasure.
+It started with the decision to marry and have children, and a determination to produce and raise the healthiest kids possible, and to turn them into responsible global citizens.
+Now that they are wildly successful adults it is evident that I have succeeded.
+They are healthy, bright, brilliant plant-powered citizens meaningfully engaged in society.
+My hope is for you to experience the same benefits of eating correctly, to improve your life and the lives of countless others.